 Did you know that according to the U.S. Environmental Protection Agency (EPA) the air inside your home is more polluted than the air outside—up to 5 times more in some cases!
 We all know that seasonal allergens in the air (various pollens, etc.) can affect our health, but we forget about what’s in the air we breathe when we’re not outside.
-Having a well-maintained and clean HVAC system is vital to your family’s health—but sometimes it might not be enough for your family’s needs.
+Having a well-maintained and clean HVAC system is vital to your family’s health.
 Luckily, there are a variety of ways to improve and maintain clean air in your home.

 A Few Tips for Breathable Air